gradle/gradle/design-docs/handling-encodings.md

 When creating ZIP archives with the `Zip` task, there should be a `metadataCharset` property which determines the `Charset` which will be used to create the file entries and header data in the ZIP archive.

-The `metadataCharset` property should default to UTF-8
+The `metadataCharset` property should default to UTF-8 and be marked as an input to the task using `@Input`.

 The existing `encoding` property of the `Zip` task should be deprecated and removed in Gradle 3.0.
 In the meantime, its getter and setter should delegate to the new `metadataCharset` property.